SoniMohandas/Project-2/README.md

+# Project-2
-# Project-2 Breast cancer prediction
+# Breast cancer prediction

 * Dataset link: https://www.kaggle.com/iabhishekbhardwaj/breast-cancer-prediction
 * Instructions:

 1. To separate out patients based on the mean of tumor radius for a research project.
-2. Final datasets to be in csvs, and I’d like 5 different csvs.
+2. Final datasets to be in csvs, and I’d like 5 different CSVs.
+3. Create five json files from the created CSV files
+4. Load those files into MongoDB
-3. Steps and Time Resources:
+5. Steps and Time Resources:

 # Singapore school distinctive programme